Ranaviveksingh/Hands-on-Git/exercises/Exercise8-ForksAndRemoteRepos.md

 Branch master set up to track local branch origin/master.
 ```

 For this example, we'll need to have a new commit on both the `upstream` repo and our local repo.
-First Nina will make a change to her version of the repo:
+First Owner will make a change to her version of the repo:

 **Don't follow the next set of instructions.
-These are the actions that Nina will take.**
+These are the actions that Owner will take.**

 ```
-# Nina does these steps:
+# Owner does these steps:

 $> echo "Change to upstream" > upstream_change.txt